bsbludwig/rastair/README.md

 ## Performance considerations
 Most commands in `rastair` can be run in multi-threaded mode using the `-@ <ncores>` parameter.
 However, the performance increase has diminishing returns, as the threads have to eventually synchronise for writing to the output.
 We have found that increasing the number of BAM read threads to 2 (`--read-threads 2`) in combination with 4 to 6 processing threads (`-@ 4`) seems to perform best on a high-io-throughput system.

-## Integration tests
-For the moment (as of v5.7), some sub-commands cannot yet handle bgzip-compressed fasta files (due to a limitation in [`bio::io::fasta`](https://docs.rs/bio/latest/bio/io/fasta/struct.IndexedReader.html)).
-To reduce the size of the repository, we provide a compressed test.fasta.gz file which needs to be unzipped into the `test_data` directory to make the integration tests run through.
-It's on the TODO list to remove this limitation.

 # License